noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

     - Vagrantfile from the project directory.
 This is the Vagrantfile that you will be modifying most of the time.
     - Multi-machine overrides if any.
     - Provider-specific overrides, if any.

+## best practices

+- always
+  - do this stuff
+- never
+  - do this stuff

 ## quickies